Orbital equivalence classes of finite coverings of geodesic flows: Introduction

-The Main Theorem is essentially topological, not really dynamical - the dynamical system part being mainly contained in Ghys Theorem.
-Its proof mainly reduces to a study of the action of the (extended) mapping class group Mod$^\pm(\Sigma)$ on the space $\mathfrak{G}_n$ of subgroups of $\widetilde{\Gamma} = \pi_1(T^1\Sigma)$ corresponding to finite coverings of order $n$ along the fibers.
+The proof of the Main Theorem has a dynamical part which is mainly contained in Ghys' Theorem.
+After that the proof is reduced in this article to a study of the action of the (extended) mapping class group Mod$^\pm(\Sigma)$ on the set $\mathfrak{G}_n$ of subgroups of $\widetilde{\Gamma} = \pi_1(T^1\Sigma)$ corresponding to finite coverings of degree $n$ along the fibers.
 More precisely, there is an exact sequence

 and elements of $\mathfrak{G}_n$ are subgroups of $\widetilde{\Gamma}$ of index $n$ such that the projection on $\pi_1(\Sigma)$ is surjective (see Definition \ref{def:GGn}).